 For additional information from the IRS click here

 This is a complicated and often challenging question!

-Clearly most Americans who are not compliant with their FBAR filings are concerned with the penalties that can be levied on late FBAR’s.
-While the Streamlined Program does not provide any guarantees, it can be an attractive option for those who’s US tax returns meet the IRS criteria of “low risk”.
+Clearly, most Americans who are not compliant with their FBAR filings are concerned with the penalties that can be levied on late FBAR’s.
+While the Streamlined Program does not provide any guarantees, it can be an attractive option for those who are US tax returns meet the IRS criteria of “low risk”.